djc/askama/book/src/filters.md

 ## Custom Filters
 [#custom-filters]: #custom-filters

-To define your own filters, simply have a module named `filters` in scope of the context deriving a `Template` impl and defines the filters as functions within this module.
-The functions must have a first argument `&str`, but otherwise can have other inputs.
-The output must be `::askama::Result<String>`.
+To define your own filters, simply have a module named `filters` in scope of the context deriving a `Template` impl and define the filters as functions within this module.
+The functions must have at least one argument and the return type must be `::askama::Result<T>` where `T` is some type that implements `Display`.

+The arguments to the filters are passed as follows.
+The first argument corresponds to the expression they are applied to.
+Subsequent arguments, if any, must be given directly when calling the filter.
+The first argument <em>may</em> be passed as reference whenever Askama can not determine that it can be passed directly.
+If you want a filter to accept a first argument with or without reference, you may use traits to bound the argument.
+For example, the `trim` built-in filter accepts any value implementing `Display`.
+Its signature is similar to `fn trim<T: fmt::Display>(s: T) -> ::askama::Result<String>`.

 Note that built-in filters have preference over custom filters, so, in case of name collision, the built-in filter is applied.